atomgalaxy/libciabatta/README.md

 ```

-A mixin is a class template that derives from its ownly template parameter:
+A mixin is a class template that derives from its only template parameter:
 ```cpp
 template <typename Base>
 struct minimal_mixin : Base {